xin-huang/SeleDiff/appendix/README.md

 ## Introduction

-In this appendix, we would like to share the programs/scripts used in our simulation in order to make our study more reproducible.
+In this appendix, we would like to share the used programs/scripts in order to make our study more reproducible.
 We performed all the simulations in [Digital Ocean](https://cloud.digitalocean.com/) Optimized Droplets.
 The information of these droplets is as follows:

 - CPU: Intel(R) Xeon(R) Platinum 8168 Processor
 - Random-access memory: 64 GB